-We intend to initially seek approval of our VAX-24 vaccine candidate in adults.
+We intend to initially seek approval of our VAX-24 or VAX-31 vaccine candidates in adults.
 If approved, we believe it may have the potential to serve as a "catch up" or booster to those adults who have previously received PPSV23 or a lower-valent PCV.
 Previous vaccines with a "catch up" opportunity have seen a high initial capture rate, but sales may decline over time as the number of individuals who remain unvaccinated with the new vaccine, and eligible for "catch up" opportunities, declines.
 Such decline could adversely affect our revenue over time.